d-eathrow/anonymousland/_items/tools.md

 ##### Browser Extensions

-Extensions help increase privacy, at the cost of anonymity.
+Extensions help increase privacy, at the cost of a more unique browser fingerprint.
 None of these should be installed on Tor Browser.

 - [ClearURL](https://github.com/ClearURLs/Addon)
 - [UBlock Origin](https://github.com/gorhill/uBlock)